patmarion/director/docs/index.rst

 Introduction
 ------------

-Director is a robotics interface and visualization framework built on top of VTK and Qt.
+Director is a robotics interface and visualization framework built with Python, VTK, and Qt.
-It provides a python-centric environment for developing interactive 3D applications, with a focus on robotics visualization and control.
+It provides a Python-centric environment for developing interactive 3D applications, with a focus on robotics visualization and control.

 Key Features